circonus/irondb-docs/installation.md

 ### Cluster Configuration

 Additional configuration is required for clusters of more than one IRONdb node.
-This involves describing the topology of the cluster, including the addresses and UUIDs of the participating nodes, as well as the desired number of write copies for stored data.
+The **topology** of a cluster describes the addresses and UUIDs of the participating nodes, as well as the desired number of write copies for stored data.
+Ownership of metric streams (deciding which node that stream's data should be written to) is determined by the topology.

 ** The above setup script configures a single, standalone instance.
 If you have already been using such an instance, configuring it to be part of a cluster will cause your existing stored data to become unavailable.
 It is therefore preferable to complete cluster setup prior to ingesting any metric data into IRONdb. **